-The boys and girls in the club work are very enthusiastic about the outlook for this year.
+The boys and girls in the club work are very enthministic about the outlook for this year.
 Many remarks have been made concerning their progress but few of them have written to the Club Leader concerning it.
 Pollowing is a letter from Mary Guy who lives near Wellington and is raising a patch of corn and a pig in the clubs in her neighborhood: Wellington, Colo., July 12, 1915.

-Wellington, Colo., July 12, 1919.
-Mr. Hill:
+Weinington, Colo., July 12, 1919.
+Mr. Hill: Will answer your letter'I received.

-Will answer your letter I received quite a while ago including a corn club record, and was giad to receive it.
+quite a while ago including a corn club record, and was glad to receive it.
 I am taking good care of it because I want it to be nice and clean.

-My corn is doing better than I expected, because we did not have any rain on it until the 3rd and then we had an awful large rain, it made it come right up, part of it is five or six inches high and part of it is fust coming through the grouna.
-I have just through hoeing it yesterday.
+My corn is doing better than I expected, because we did not have any rain on it until the Jrd and then we had an awful large rain, it made it come right up, part of it is five or six inches high and part of it is fust coming through the grouna.
+Y have just - at through hoeing it yesterday.
 It is hard hoeing it now because I have have to be so careful to keep from cutting it off.